Bare Feet Wedding In Manaslu Circuit And Tsum Valley Trek

 Wondering how someone from Vietnam which is mainly hot coped with the cold and mountainous trails, we asked Jaya if he found things difficult during this trip.
 ‘Certainly, there were many things which I could not even imagine – the beauty of the countryside, the cold, and the long distances traveled by foot.

 Since Susannah and Joshua are very experienced trekkers, I had a hard time keeping up with them.
 However, this trip will forever be a special memory for me.
-The stunning Himalayan ranges, the starry skies and endless cold nights.
-There was no basic necessities, only footsteps, deep breaths and genuine realization of life.
+The stunning Himalayan ranges, the starry skies, and the endless cold nights.
+There were no necessities, only footsteps, deep breaths, and genuine realization of life.

 The trip has triggered nostalgic emotions in me.
 It was about a secluded world I used to have back in the days when the Internet was not even a thing.
 Emotions are still so vivid and real every time I close my eyes and reminisce about the trip.